 Transport Layer Security (TLS) configuration for the Kafka API endpoint.

-A number that uniquely identifies the node within the cluster.
+A number that uniquely identifies the broker within the cluster.
 If

 null (the default value), Redpanda automatically assigns an ID.
 If set, it must be non-negative value.

 A label that identifies a failure zone.
 Apply the same label to all brokers in the same failure zone.
 When enable_rack_awareness is set to

 true at the cluster level, the system uses the rack labels to spread partition replicas across different failure zones.